theemadnes/IpGeoLocatorDashboard/README.md

 I've been using VPC Flow Logs for analytics for a while, and I've even written some analytics tools using AWS Athena & Glue to issue queries via SQL to aggregate throughput metrics.
 Occasionally I'll look at the logs and notice the various access attempts to my resources, and how those attempts span the globe.

-I thought an interesting experiment would be to visualize *where* various access attempts to my AWS VPC resources are coming from.
+I thought an interesting experiment would be to visualize *where* various access attempts to my AWS VPC resources are coming from, and to do so in a near realtime fashion in the browser.

 ### Architecture